SpaRatorHow SpaRator scores work

 Best Room Types

-Ocean View King (renovated category) delivers the full Cheeca proposition at the mid-tier rate.
-Ocean Villa for families or longer stays with a kitchen and a separate living area.
-Avoid garden-view categories unless the Nicklaus course is the primary draw.
+Ocean View King in a renovated category delivers the full Cheeca proposition at the mid-tier rate, and it is the one to ask for.
+Ocean Villa suits families and longer stays, with a kitchen and a separate living area.
+Skip the garden-view categories unless the Nicklaus course is your main reason for coming.

 When to Go